Eric-Canas/QReader/README.md

 ## API Reference

+### QReader(reencode_to = 'shift-jis')

+This is the main class of the library.
+Please, try to instantiate it just once to avoid loading the model every time you need to detect a **QR** code.
+- ``reencode_to``: **str** or **None**.
+The encoding to reencode the `utf-8` decoded QR string.
+If None, it won't re-encode.
+If you find some characters being decoded incorrectly, try to set a [Code Page](https://learn.microsoft.com/en-us/windows/win32/intl/code-page-identifiers) that matches your specific charset.
+Recommendations that have been found useful:
+  - 'shift-jis' for Germanic languages
+  - 'cp65001' for Asian languages (Thanks to @nguyen-viet-hung for the suggestion)

 ### QReader.detect_and_decode(image, return_bboxes = False)

 This method will decode the **QR** codes in the given image and return the decoded _strings_ (or None, if any of them could be detected but not decoded).